erikgraa/azure-local-releases/README.md

-# Azure Local Releases Tracker
+# Azure Local Releases Tool

 The artifacts in this repository help increasing observability and traceability of Azure Local releases by offering details of them via a PowerShell cmdlet or through an API running [Pode](https://badgerati.github.io/Pode).